DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-mentor-materials.md

 An abstract idea or concept is one that can be difficult to grasp and/or vague.
 Often the definition of the abstract idea or concept is itself full of vague terms.

 An abstract idea is one that is removed from what you can see in front of you – a concrete idea.
 So, while an apple in your hand is concrete, the idea of apples or fruit more generally is abstract.
-Extending this further, some words don’t actually have a concrete equivalent – bravery, power, justice or freedom for example.
+Extending this further, some words don't actually have a concrete equivalent – bravery, power, justice or freedom for example.
 Some abstract concepts are symbolic, representing concrete things – while seeing three coins is concrete and visible, the number 3 is an abstraction.
-Young children will need to learn about ‘threeness’ from the physical world before they can use it in mathematics.
+Young children will need to learn about 'threeness' from the physical world before they can use it in mathematics.

 Expecting pupils to understand what an abstract idea is from its definition alone is insufficient to support their understanding.
 It might help pupils to understand an abstract concept through a concrete example: a beach is a concrete example of the concept of erosion.